jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/single-board-computer-mqtt.md

     This code creates the client object, connects to the public MQTT broker, and starts a processing loop that runs in a background thread listening for messages on any subscribed topics.

 1. Run the code in the same way as you ran the code from the previous part of the assignment.
-If you are using a virtual IoT device, then make sure the CounterFit app is running and the light sensor and LED have been created on the correct pins.
+If you are using a virtual IoT device, then **make sure the CounterFit app is running and the light sensor and LED have been created on the correct pins**.

     ```output
     ...nightlight$ python3 app.py